-An evaluation and visual assessment of the probable routes were conducted on July 9, 10, and 13, 2020 by traveling the roadways listed below (see Appendix A for location of probable routes).
-Existing data on traffic volumes for the probable routes was obtained from the Ohio Department of Transportation (ODOT) Traffic Monitoring Management System (TMMS).
-The Annual Average Daily Traffic (AADT) was obtained for each probable route road segment, if available.
+An evaluation and visual assessment of the probable routes were conducted on October 8 and 9, 2020 by traveling the roadways listed below (see Appendix A for location of probable routes).
+The Ohio Department of Transportation (ODOT) Traffic Monitoring Management System (TMMS) was reviewed to determine if existing data on traffic volumes for the probable routes was available.
+The Annual Average Daily Traffic (AADT) was not available for any of the probable route road segments reviewed in this study.
 A detailed roadway capacity analysis was not completed for this study.
-Based on field observations and the AADT (which is relatively low and consistent with rural areas), we do not expect construction or operation of the Facility to create any significant delays to the traveling public.
+Based on field observations, we do not expect construction or operation of the Facility to create any significant delays to the traveling public.
 Table 1 summarizes the existing conditions of the roadways.